How to Loosen and Tighten the Rower’s Bolts

 1. Begin with upper and lower tie rods.
 As they become loose you may hear a creaking sound due to the wood re-settling.
 This indicates the tie rods have been loosened enough.

-2. Next, tighten the bolts on each side of the rower.
-Note: These bolts will require the use of both Allen Keys, one to hold the JCN steady, and the other to tighten the JCB.
+2. Next, loosen the bolts on each side of the rower connecting the tank to the rails.
+Note: These bolts will require the use of both Allen Keys, one to hold the JCN steady, and the other to loosen the JCB.

-3. Then, tighten the handle rest bolts, followed by the top deck JCBs.
+3. Then loosen the handle rest bolts, followed by the top deck JCBs.

-4. Lastly, tighten the footboard bracket and rear spacer.
+4. Lastly, loosen the footboard bracket and rear spacer.
 Note: The footboard bracket will require the use of both 5mm Allen Keys.